-To minimize your ground speed at the point of landing, steer the parachute with either rear riser so that you are facing into the wind at 100 feet above ground level.
+To minimize your ground speed at the point of landing, steer the parachute with either rear riser, or steering toggle if equipped, so that you are facing into the wind at 100 feet above the ground.

-The normal procedures for assessing wind direction should be used.
+The normal procedure for assessing wind direction should be used.
 Flags are excellent wind direction and speed indicators as well as smoke, shadows or ripples on water/grass.

-In preparation for landing, lock your legs together from thighs to ankles.
-Bend knees slightly forward and brace yourself as if you were to jump off a 6.5 ft (2 meters) high platform.
+In preparation for landing, lock your legs together from thighs and ankles.
+Bend knees slightly forward and brace yourself as if you were to jump off a 6.5 ft (2 meter) high platform.
 Roll your body along your side to absorb landing shock.
 See picture series below: